-There’s more to home loans than interest rates – consider these factors to further lower your home loan payments
+There's more to home loans than interest rates – consider these 6 factors to further lower home loan payments.

 The home loan is probably the biggest cost that most Singaporeans will face.
 Even if it’s paid via our CPF, there’s no denying it’s the biggest financial consideration for most of us – one of the greatest fears lies in being unable to service the loan.
 In this article, we look at ways to lessen the costs:

-1. Always Compare Home Loan Rates, to Get the Lowest Interest
+1. Always Compare Home Loan Rates to Lessen Interest Charges

 You may be wondering why home loan rates are all different, and whether there’s a reason some of them are priced higher.
 We’re going to let you in the truth: